-Any trip to Scotland would have to include a visit to Edinburgh, the Scottish capital.
+Any trip to Scotland must include a visit to Edinburgh, the Scottish capital.
 The Old Town, topped by Edinburgh Castle, oozes history and a stroll along its cobbled streets and dark alleyways is an easy way to imagine what life was like hundreds of years ago.
 The Georgian New Town is equally evocative with its graceful crescents, squares and terraces.

 Just a few miles outside the city you’ll find the remarkable Forth Bridge, linking Edinburgh with Fife.
 Opened in 1890, it’s the world’s oldest cantilever bridge and remains one of the longest of its kind, spanning an impressive 2,529 metres.

 St. Kilda, in Scotland's famous Outer Hebrides is one of only 24 locations in the world to be awarded World Heritage Status for both natural and cultural significance.
 Uninhabited since 1930, St. Kilda bears the evidence of more than 2,000 years of human occupation and is the most important seabird breeding station in north-west Europe, and is home to the largest colony of puffins in the UK!

-In a land of castles, Harlech, Conwy, Caernarfon and Beaumaris stand out for their sheer scale and sophistication.
+In the land of more than 600 castles, Harlech, Conwy, Caernarfon and Beaumaris stand out for their sheer scale and sophistication.
 Well-preserved, atmospheric and enormous, they represent the pinnacle of medieval military architecture.

-More recent, but no less impressive, is Britain’s newest World Heritage Site, the longest and highest aqueduct in Britain.
+More recent, but no less impressive, is the longest and highest aqueduct in Britain.
 Towering 126ft above the River Dee, the Pontcysyllte Aqueduct is a 200-year-old engineering marvel.
 It looks fantastic from a distance but walking or travelling by canal boat over the top is truly exhilarating.

 You can find out more about Britain’s World Heritage Sites on the UNESCO website.